hapi-server/client-python/README.rst

 All of the features are extensively demonstrated in the `hapi\_demo.ipynb` Jupyter Notebook.
 The notebook shows example usage of the functions in this package that can be copied into a script or onto a Python command line.

-The output of the read-only version of the notebook can be viewed
+The output of the non-executable version of the notebook can be viewed

 * `at jupyter.org <https://nbviewer.jupyter.org/github/hapi-server/client-python/blob/master/hapi_demo.ipynb>`__ or
 * `at GitHub <https://github.com/hapi-server/client-python/blob/master/hapi_demo.ipynb>`__ (buggy)

-To run a read/write version of notebook locally, enter the following on the command line.
+To view and execute this notebook locally, enter the following on the command line.

 .. code:: bash